vendasta/yeti_logger/README.md

 additional `key=value` pairs.
 Classname, message and backtrace are included in the message.

+### Custom formatter
+To add a set of tags to every log output by the underlying logger, initialize `YetiLogger::CustomFormatter` and assign it to your logger's formatter.
+Pass a hash to the initializer mapping the name of the tags to the proc that evaluates to their value.
+The procs are evaluated lazily when the log generated.

+    Rails.logger.formatter = CustomFormatter.new({
+                                                "thread_id": -> { Thread.current.object_id.to_s(36) },
+                                                "trace_id": -> { OpenTelemetry::Trace.current_span ?
+OpenTelemetry::Trace.current_span.context.hex_trace_id : "0" },
+                                                })

 ### Nested Hashes

 For hash logging, each key and value are converted to strings which means